-Scarab Inscribed "Hatshepsut, United with Amun" Steatite (glazed) | New Kingdom, ca. 1479-1458 BC Credit: Metropolitan Museum of Art, New-York Born from deep within the 'Navel of Earth', the sky blue color gem continues to exert an extraordinary and brilliant fascination.
-Through its poetry and symbolism, turquoise - gem and color - has suggested tenderly, yet powerfully, to many peoples and civilizations much that is common to us all, something that has transcended time and space, as we all share the same Earth and celestial vault.
+Scarab Inscribed "Hatshepsut, United with Amun" Steatite (glazed) | New Kingdom, ca. 1479-1458 BC Credit: Metropolitan Museum of Art , New-York Born from deep within the 'navel of Earth', turquoise - gem and color - continues to exert an extraordinary and brilliant fascination.
+Through its poetry and symbolism, its color has suggested tenderly, yet powerfully, to many peoples and civilizations much that is common to us all, something that has transcended time and space, as we all share the same Earth and celestial vault.